Demi-Gods and Semi-Devils (1982 TV series)

-Demi-Gods and Semi-Devils is a 1982 Hong Kong's TVB television series adapted from Louis Cha's novel of the same name.
-The 50-episode-long series is divided into two parts, with their Chinese titles as 天龍八部之六脈神劍 (Demi-Gods and Semi-Devils: Divine Sword of Six Meridians) for 30 episodes and 天龍八部之虛竹傳奇 (Demi-Gods and Semi-Devils: The Legend of Hui-juk) for 20 episodes respectively.
+Demi-Gods and Semi-Devils is a 1982 Hong Kong wuxia television series adapted from the novel of the same title by Jin Yong.
+Produced by TVB, the 50-episode-long series is divided into two parts, with their Chinese titles as (Demi-Gods and Semi-Devils: Six Meridians Divine Sword) for the first 30 episodes and (Demi-Gods and Semi-Devils: The Legend of Xuzhu) for the remaining 20 episodes.

-Cast

-Note: Some of the characters' names are in Cantonese romanisation.